 Learner, P1 and P2 drivers

 Learner, P1 and P2 drivers are allowed to use their mobile phones for setting up your navigation and music or audio, provided that this is done before commencing your journey.
 You are not permitted to touch your device at any point whilst you are driving, even at a traffic light.
 Using hands-free or voice control functions is not permitted.
-To change a song, the volume or address in your navigation, you must pull over and be parked.
+To change a song, the volume or an address in your navigation, you must pull over and be parked.
 You are not permitted to use your device for answering or making calls, reading or entering text, scrolling or viewing images, social media, websites or videos.

 Road rules for unmounted mobile devices